potatoeggy/eifueo/docs/g12/snc4mz.md

 Optical isomers are mirrored across the y-axis with the same compounds put on the same bonds. **Four distinct groups** must be attached to the central carbon atom to have optical isomers.

-In the data booklet, all amino acids are chiral except for glyine and proline.
+In the data booklet, all amino acids are chiral except for glycine and proline.

 !!! example
     <img src="/resources/images/enantiomer.ex.png" width=700>(Source: Kognity)</img>